privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       ## Scholarships Available

       We believe that everyone has a right to equitable education in a safe and inclusive learning environment and are committed to increasing access to our high-quality coding programs.
-Our scholarship program accounts for 25 percent of the students we teach.
-Our long-term goal as we work towards educational equity is to reach 50 percent of our students through at-cost and pro-bono services.
   - type: buttons
     bgColor: "#9de2dd"
     fgColor: "#264548"
-    textColor: "#eec11a"
+    textColor: "#faf6ee"
     list:
       - title: Apply For A Scholarship
         content: /about-us/scholarship-program